b-tice/l-systems_spectral_filter/README.md

-# L-Systems and Spectral Filtering
+# L-Systems and Spectral Filtering in Ableton Live

 ### Written by Brian Tice
 ### University of California, San Diego